 Using a circular motion when cleaning the counters it best for everyday cleaning, this need only be done with a washcloth, there is no need for anything harsher than that.

-Darker solid surface countertops tend to need to be cleaned a little more frequently than the lighter colored solid surface countertops.
+Darker solid surface countertops tend to need to be cleaned a little more frequently than the lighter colored options.
 Countertops with sinks in them need to be cleaned heavier duty every few weeks, this can require household bleach.

 What do you think of solid surface countertop materials.
 Share your experience or tips with our readers in the comments.
 For another related article check out our cultured marble countertops gallery here.